Thingy18/harrymills.github.io/essays/UI-Frameworks.md

 ## Is Bootstrap 5 useful?

-After the scathing review I have just given I am guessing any one reading this essay might be suprised that my answer is Bootstrap 5 is groundbreakingly useful.
-This is contingent on the use of github copilot or a similar ai being used with it.
+After the scathing review I have just given I am guessing that any one reading this essay might be suprised that my answer is Bootstrap 5 is groundbreakingly useful, especially with the use of github copilot or a similar ai.
+I said earlier that I did not know what most of the Bootstrap 5 classes do.
+This is why it took me so long to format things be